SEA-Eval: A Benchmark for Evaluating Self-Evolving Agents Beyond Episodic Assessment: Introduction

 \section{Introduction}

 Large Language Model (LLM) agents have emerged as a pivotal paradigm for translating generative intelligence into tangible productivity.
 Since the inception of tool-augmented reasoning, agents have demonstrated substantial industrial utility across domains such as autonomous software engineering, scientific discovery, and complex workflow orchestration.
-Recent advancements in system-native architectures, exemplified by frameworks like \textit{GenericAgent}\footnote{https://github.com/lsdefine/GenericAgent} and \textit{OpenClaw}\footnote{https://github.com/openclaw/openclaw}, have propelled agents beyond the confines of text-based reasoning engines.
+Recent advancements in system-native architectures, exemplified by frameworks like \textit{GenericAgent}\footnote{\url{https://github.com/lsdefine/GenericAgent}}~\cite{genericagent2025} and \textit{Claude Code}\footnote{\url{https://docs.anthropic.com/en/docs/claude-code}}, have propelled agents beyond the confines of text-based reasoning engines.
 By achieving deep integration with operating systems and native applications, these agents are transitioning toward a state of \textbf{digital embodiment}: no longer mere semantic processors, but functional actors capable of sustaining high-load industrial tasks directly upon the underlying digital infrastructure.
 This evolutionary trajectory points toward a new agentic paradigm: the \textbf{Self-Evolving Agent (SEA)}.

 The core characteristics of an SEA are defined by two properties.
 First, \textbf{complex interaction in open-ended environments}: the agent operates directly upon raw GUI pixels, dynamic DOM trees, and low-level system interfaces, unconstrained by predefined API boundaries.
 Second, \textbf{continuous, multi-turn evolution}: by maintaining persistent memory across task boundaries, the agent transforms historical interaction experience into cognitive priors that reconfigure the execution of subsequent tasks.
 Architecturally, the SEA is centered on the \textbf{Evolutionary Flywheel}---a closed-loop mechanism formed by the symbiotic coupling of an Execution Hub and a Cognition Hub, operating through three sequential phases of execution, distillation, and augmented execution.
 When the flywheel operates effectively, execution overhead converges monotonically as task frequency increases; when it fails, the agent falls into \textbf{pseudo-evolution}, relying on zero-shot reasoning with execution overhead scaling linearly with task frequency.